VitaliyR/frontend-test-data2/README.md

 - User should see other users in room
 - If user deleted own room, other users which were in this room should be redirected to default room
 - When user is connected in some room, last few messages from room should be showed
-- User can write and edit/delete own messages
 - If app lose connection, it should try to reconnect.
 After reconnecting it should automatically switch to room user was connected